lake-wg/edhoc/draft-ietf-lake-edhoc.md

 To limit the effect of breaches, it is important to limit the use of symmetric group keys for bootstrapping.
 EDHOC therefore strives to make the additional cost of using raw public keys and self-signed certificates as small as possible.
 Raw public keys and self-signed certificates are not a replacement for a public key infrastructure but SHOULD be used instead of symmetric group keys for bootstrapping.

-Compromise of the long-term keys (private signature or static DH keys) does not compromise the security of completed EDHOC exchanges.
-Compromising the private authentication keys of one party lets an active attacker impersonate that compromised party in EDHOC exchanges with other parties but does not let the attacker impersonate other parties in EDHOC exchanges with the compromised party.
+Compromise of the long-term keys (private signature or static DH keys) does not compromise the security of completed EDHOC sessions.
+Compromising the private authentication keys of one party lets an active attacker impersonate that compromised party in EDHOC sessions with other parties but does not let the attacker impersonate other parties in EDHOC sessions with the compromised party.
 Compromise of the long-term keys does not enable a passive attacker to compromise future session keys (PRK_out).
 Compromise of the HDKF input parameters (ECDH shared secret) leads to compromise of all session keys derived from that compromised shared secret.
 Compromise of one session key does not compromise other session keys.
 Compromise of PRK_out leads to compromise of all keying material derived with the EDHOC_Exporter.

 Based on the cryptographic algorithms requirements {{sec_algs}}, EDHOC provides a minimum of 64-bit security against online brute force attacks and a minimum of 128-bit security against offline brute force attacks.
 To break 64-bit security against online brute force an attacker would on average have to send 4.3 billion messages per second for 68 years, which is infeasible in constrained IoT radio technologies.
 A forgery against a 64-bit MAC in EDHOC breaks the security of all future application data, while a forgery against a 64-bit MAC in the subsequent application protocol (e.g., OSCORE {{RFC8613}}) typically only breaks the security of the data in the forged packet.